-The Eyepiece Filter Set - 1.25" from Celestron contains 4 assorted filters mounted in black anodized aluminum cells, packed in a plastic case.
-All 4 eyepiece filters are threaded to fit Celestron's, and most other manufacturers 1¼" eyepieces.
+The 1.25" Eyepiece Filter Set from Celestron contains four assorted filters mounted in black anodized aluminum cells, packed in a plastic case.
+All four eyepiece filters are threaded to fit most 1.25" eyepieces and accessories.
 The cells of each filter are double-threaded so that they can be stacked in different combinations.
 They offer a full 26 mm clear aperture.
-This filter set includes: Orange #21, Light Blue #80A, Deep Yellow #15 and 25% #96ND filters.
+This filter set includes: ND-96-0.3 Neutral Density, #12 Deep Yellow, #21 Orange, and #80A Blue filters.

-Celestron's filters are made of high quality, solid plane parallel glass.
-They have an anti-reflection coating to help prevent glare and aberrations.
+Celestron's filters are made of solid plane parallel glass with an anti-reflection coating to help prevent glare and aberrations.
 Not only are these highly useful filters and combinations, but they also provide an economical way to add versatility to your filter collection.

 Moon - Greatly enhances lunar features.
 Jupiter - Improves appearance and detail revealed in structure of Jovian belts.
 Enhances viewing of festoons and polar regions.
 Mars - Reduces light from the blue and green areas which darken the maria, oases and canal markings, while lightening the orange-hued desert regions.
 Also sharpens the boundaries of yellow dust clouds.
 Mercury - Reduces the brightness of blue sky during daylight observing, to reveal surface features.
 Saturn - Improves structure of the Saturnian bands and highlights blue polar regions.
 Venus - Use during daylight observing to reduce brightness of blue sky.
 Comets - Enhances definition of comet dust tails and heads in larger telescopes (11" and greater aperture).
 Solar - When using a Celestron Mylar Solar Filter, adding this orange filter will give true color rendition.